Boeing 717: Operators

-Delta Air Lines is currently the largest operator of the 717, flying nearly 60 percent of all in-service jets, but did not purchase any of the planes new from Boeing.
+Delta Air Lines is the largest operator of the 717, flying over 70 percent of all in-service jets as of 2024.
 In 2013, Delta began leasing the entire fleet of 88 jets previously operated by AirTran Airways from Southwest Airlines, who had purchased AirTran, but wanted to preserve its all-Boeing 737 fleet rather than taking on another class of aircraft.
 For Delta, used Boeing 717 and MD-90s allowed them to retire their DC-9s while also being cheaper to acquire than buying brand-new jets from Airbus or Boeing.
 Unlike other mainline US legacy carriers, Delta has decided that its best path to profitability is a strategy that utilizes older aircraft, and Delta has created a very extensive MRO (maintenance, repair and overhaul) organization, called TechOps, to support them.

 In 2015, Blue1 announced it would sell its 717 fleet, with five jets going to Delta and four going to the then third largest operator of the type, Volotea, a Spanish low-cost carrier.

-In January 2021, Volotea retired their last of formerly 19 Boeing 717s.
+In January 2021, Volotea then retired their last of formerly 19 Boeing 717s.
 It was the last remaining European operator of the type.

 Orders and deliveries

 Accidents and incidents

-As of March 2025, the Boeing 717 has been involved in five aviation accidents and incidents but with no hull-losses and no fatalities.
+As of March 2025, the Boeing 717 has been involved in six aviation accidents and incidents but with no hull-losses and no fatalities.
 The major incidents included one on-ground collision while taxiing, an emergency landing where the nose landing gear did not extend, and one attempted hijacking.